-Developments/projects will generate social and economic vibrancy in the heart of the city – important to the activation and revitalisation of the CBD
+Developments/projects will generate social and economic vibrancy in the heart of the city, which is important for the activation and revitalisation of the CBD.

-Having a major employer in the CBD will generate social and economic vibrancy in the heart of the city – important to the activation and revitalisation of the CBD and the economic health and well-being of our community
+Having a major employer in the CBD will generate social and economic vibrancy in the heart of the city, which is important for the activation and revitalisation of the CBD and the economic health and wellbeing of our community.

-Understanding the planning landscape enables the Project Team to better focus its activities/advocacy work
+Understanding the planning landscape will enable the project team to better focus its activities/advocacy work.

-Project Team Members: Stephen Byrne (BJT Legal), Adrian Doyle (Leader Property Practice), Noel Dempsey (Ballarat Regional Tourism), Peter Dunn (Morton Dunn), Rodney Walton, Haymes Paint, Justine Linley (City of Ballarat) David Wright (Colliers/Commerce Ballarat), Janet Dore, (Committee for Ballarat – ex-officio), Melanie Robertson (Committee for Ballarat – ex-officio)
+Project Team Members: Stephen Byrne (BJT Legal), Adrian Doyle (Leader Property Practice), Noel Dempsey (Visit Ballarat), Peter Dunn (Morton Dunn), Rodney Walton (Haymes Paint), Justine Linley (City of Ballarat), David Wright (Colliers/Commerce Ballarat), Janet Dore, (Committee for Ballarat – ex-officio), Melanie Robertson (Committee for Ballarat – ex-officio)